FAQ ABOUT OUR TINCTURES

 What is the shelf life of the tinctures?

-Because we use an alcohol menstruum, tinctures will last 7 years if properly stored in a cool and dark location.
+Because we use an alcohol menstruum, tinctures will last at least 7 years if properly stored in a dry and relatively dark location.

 Are your infused oils made with organically grown plants?